micpap25/micpap25.github.io/about.markdown

 permalink: /about/
 ---

+College Freshman, RPI '25, Graduated @ATCS-BCA.
-High School Senior @ATCS-BCA, avid computer science major.
+Avid computer science major.
 Interested in various fields, experimenting a bit in all of them.
-You can find a lot more useful information about me on my GitHub.
+You can find a lot of useful information about me on my GitHub.